 2printer.exe -src "C:\In\*.*" -prn "Xerox 2050"

 - -src stands for a source for files.
-It can be a path to a folder, to a file, or a list (a .txt with file paths).
-For example: -src "C:\In\*.*";
+It can be a path to a folder, to a file, a list (a .txt with file paths), an Excel file, or a URL.

-- *.* stands for any filename – point – any file extension.
-It should be added after the folder path so that 2Printer can take any files from there.
+Type of source Example Folder path -src "C:\In\*.*" Path to a file -src "C:\In\Document.docx" Path to a list of file destinations -src "@C:\Files\list.txt" Path to FLIST file (.flist) -src "@C:\Files\My file list.flist" Web address (URL) -src "https://www.website.com" Path to an Excel file (XLS, XLSX, or CSV) -src "@C:\In\List.csv" - *.* stands for any filename – point – any file extension.
+It should be added after the folder path so that 2Printer can take all files from there.
 Asterisk (star, *) is a wildcard character which stands for any string of characters (or no characters at all);

 - -prn should be followed by a printer's name.
 For example: -prn "Xerox 2050".

-When setting the source folder path (or source file path) and printer name – enclose them in double quotation marks.
-Example: -src "C:\In\Invoice.docx".
+- When setting the source folder path (or source file path) and printer's name – don't forget to enclose them in double quotation marks.
+Example: -src "C:\In\Invoice.docx" -prn "Canon MFP";

 - Press Enter to execute the command.
 All files from the source (-src) will be printed on the selected printer.